-There will be a notice before work study students are selected.

-Selection of Work Study Students: The work study students are selected from the interested applicants.
-If there are too many applicants, some students may not have the opportunity to be TA or AA.
-Their duties will include working as a TA or AA.
+- 1 There will be a notice before work study students are selected. - 2 Selection of Work Study Students: The work study students are selected from the interested applicants.
+If there are too many applicants, some students may not have the opportunity to be CA or AA.
+Their duties will include working as a CA or AA.
 Students are assigned to each position according to their admission scholarship, experience and willingness to serve in each area.

-<TA Job Description>
+<CA Job Description>

-Prepare for class (make a room reservation, set-up presentation tools: microphone, pointer, etc.)

-Submit a copy of Student Roster (every 3 weeks)

-Check class attendance, send an e-mail notice

-Collect assignments

-Upload lecture notes

-Act as an emergency contact point

-Conduct miscellaneous duties upon teacher's request

-Notify the class schedule at the end of a semester to the Academic Affairs Division and students

-(By the end of 10th week, the remaining class schedule should be notified.)
+- 1 Prepare for class (make room reservations, set-up presentation tools: microphone, pointer, etc.) - 2 Submit a copy of Student Roster (every 3 weeks) - 3 Check class attendance, send an e-mail notice - 4 Collect assignments - 5 Upload lecture notes - 6 Act as an emergency contact point - 7 Conduct miscellaneous duties upon teacher's request - Notify the class schedule at the end of a semester to the Academic Affairs Division and students - (By the end of 10th week, the remaining class schedule should be notified.)